jamaal729/cloud-resume-challenge/aws/README.md

 ## AWS Version

 ### CloudFormation and Ansible
-For IAC, CloudFormation is an aws service and straightforward to use, deployed using ansible
+For IAC, the CloudFormation aws service is straightforward to use, and deployed using ansible

 ### Install Ansible
 ```sh